daviguima/sen3r/README.md

 (We have no intention of replacing SNAP).
 <br>
 <br>
 [!]
-WARNING: GDAL is a requirement for the installation therefore, usage of a conda environment ([Anaconda.org](https://www.anaconda.com/products/individual)) is strongly recommended.
+WARNING: GDAL is a requirement for the installation, therefore, usage of a conda environment ([Anaconda.org](https://www.anaconda.com/products/individual)) is strongly recommended.
 Unless you know what you are doing (-: